pbv/codex/doc/USER-GUIDE.md

 * *view past submissions* and feedback;
 * *edit and re-submit* past submissions.

-Users must be logged-in to view and submit solutions; other than that, users can submit any number of attempts for any exercise.
+Users must be logged-in to view pages and submit solutions; other than that, users can submit any number of attempts for any exercise.
 Previous submissions are kept in a persistent disk database; only the adminstrator can remove or re-evaluate submissions.

 Note that an exercise is identified by the exercise page's *request path* relative to the `/pub` handle; e.g. an exercise at URL `https://server.domain/pub/foo/bar.md` is identified as `foo/bar.md`.
-This means that the adminstrator is free to edit the exercise file and/or tests even after submissions have started (e.g. to correct errors); on the other hand, if the file name is modified, previous submissions will still be recorded in the database will no longer be associated with the changed exercise.
+This means that the adminstrator is free to edit the exercise file and/or tests even after submissions have started (e.g. to correct errors); on the other hand, if the file name is modified, any previous submissions are still recorder, but will no longer be associated with the modified exercise.

 ## Linking exercise pages

-After sucessful login, the user is directed the `index.md` page at the root public directory; the adminstrator should edit this page to link other pages and exercises.
+The initial view for users is the `index.md` page at the root public directory; the adminstrator should edit this page to link other pages and exercises.

 For example, supose you have created 3 exercises `work1.md`, `work2.md` and `work3.md`; a minimal `index.md` page could be: